DE-archive/query_strategy/README.md

 In that case `:pluck` returns array of selected fields, which, in my opinion, is not very useful and I’ve never used `:pluck` for loading more than one field.

-So...the main difference between `:select` and `:pluck` is output, `:select` returns is `ActiveRecord` collection of instances which includes only selected fields, and you can use `ActiveRecord` methods for work with it, `:pluck` method returns simple ruby array of selected field, or array of arrays if you choose more than one filed.
+So...the main difference between `:select` and `:pluck` is output, `:select` returns is *ActiveRecord* collection of instances which includes only selected fields, and you can use `ActiveRecord` methods for work with it, `:pluck` method returns simple ruby array of selected field, or array of arrays if you choose more than one filed.

-Another thing I want to talk about is `Scopes` **NOTICE: use highlighing! read .MD docs.**.
+Another thing I want to talk about is *Scopes*.
 Probably most of us know about that super useful and elegant feature, however, I saw relatively huge projects that was not using that and having complicated pieces of code instead.
 So … let me explain what scoping actually is.

 Scoping allows you to specify commonly-used queries which can be referenced as method calls on the association objects or models.
 With these scopes, you can use every method previously covered such as `:where`, `:joins` and `:includes`.
-All scope methods will return an `ActiveRecord::Relation` object which will allow for further methods to be called on it.
+All scope methods will return an *ActiveRecord::Relation* object which will allow for further methods to be called on it.

-Declaration scopes happen in the Model, just like that
+Declaration scopes happen in the *Model*, just like that

 ```ruby
 class Post < ActiveRecord::Base